Skip to content

 3. Fetches each candidate, auto-detects the items array (the largest list of objects in the JSON), and scaffolds a type: json field for every scalar key in the first record.

 Auto-discovery is best-effort — it works for endpoints reachable with a simple GET.
-When the endpoint needs a POST body (Copart's does) or is signed, pass it explicitly:
+When you already know the endpoint (or it needs a POST body / is signed, so discovery can't probe it), pass it explicitly:

 bash